Battle of Remagen: Peace plaque

+In the 1990s a man named David Wright, a military vehicle collector, was contacted by a friend in the Army about a M26 Pershing that was going to be destroyed in target practice on the range of one of the bases in Massachusetts.
+Mr. Wright contacted base personnel and made a request to take the tank from the range and be added into his collection of restored vehicles from World War II.
+He was successful in this and had the vehicle restored to working condition.
+It was later discovered that the M26 Pershing he had was one of those used in the Battle of Remagen and assisted in the capture of the Ludendorff bridge.
+This would later be confirmed by a veteran of World War II and a member of the 9th Armored Division.

 In popular culture

 On 8 September 1945, the U.S. Post Office issued a three-cent stamp commemorating the Liberation of Paris from the Germans.
 First day covers were illustrated with images of the Ludendorff Bridge illustrating its capture.
 Other countries have issued stamps commemorating the bridge's capture, including Nicaragua, Guyana, Micronesia, and Republic of the Marshall Islands.

 Ken Hechler was a combat historian during World War II.
 He was at III Corps headquarters, 16 km from Remagen, when the bridge was captured.
 He arrived there shortly afterward and interviewed participants.
 He returned after the war twice to interview Germans who took part in the battle.
 He found Captain Willi Bratge, one of two officers who had not been executed at Hitler's orders because he had been captured, and spent a week with him in the Remagen area learning about details of the battle.
 Hechler published the book The Bridge at Remagen in 1957.
 The book was adapted into a Hollywood film also named The Bridge at Remagen, produced by David L. Wolper in 1967.

-In It's A Wonderful Life, George Bailey's friend and brother-in-law Marty Hatch is credited with helping the Allies to help capture the Remagen Bridge.